 Head of Unit - Professor Myra McClure

 Since the academic Department of Genitourinary Medicine (GUM) was founded in 1992, Professor McClure has worked with GUM physicians and Paediatricians to provide clinical virology assays, even before the introduction of these assays as commercial kits.
 They have included diagnosis of paediatric HIV infection, quantitation of HIV viral load and Mycoplasma genitalium, HIV, HBV and HCV genotyping, as well as the development of highly sensitive serological assays for Chlamydia trachomatis.

 Deputy Head of Unit - Professor Graham Taylor

 Professor Graham Cooke

-For further information please see Dr Cooke's personal web page.
+For further information please see Professor Cooke's personal web page.